 - (1) Off-Site Transportation Within Colorado.
-Operators will only transport E&P Waste offsite within Colorado to facilities authorized by the Director or waste disposal facilities approved to receive E&P Waste by the Colorado Department of Public Health and Environment. - (2) Off-Site Transportation Outside of Colorado.
-Operators will only transport E&P Waste off-site outside of Colorado for treatment to facilities authorized and permitted by the appropriate regulatory agency in the receiving state.

-- (3) Waste Generator Requirements.
-Any Operator that generates E&P Waste that is transported off-site will maintain, for not less than 5 years, copies of each invoice, bill, or ticket, and such other records as necessary to document the requirements listed in Rule 905.b.(3).A-F. Such records will be signed by the transporter, and provided to the Director upon request.

-- A. The date of the transport;
+Operators will only transport E&P Waste off-site within Colorado to facilities authorized by the Director, to permitted commercial waste disposal facilities, permitted commercial waste recycling facilities, or beneficial use sites approved to receive E&P Waste by CDPHE and the Relevant Local Government. - (2) Off-Site Transportation Outside of Colorado.
+Operators will only transport E&P Waste off-site for treatment or waste disposal outside of Colorado to facilities authorized and permitted by the appropriate regulatory agency in the receiving state.
+Operators will comply with the Rocky Mountain Low-level Radioactive Waste Board's Rules, as incorporated by reference in Rule 901.b. - (3) Waste Generator Requirements.
+Any Operator that generates E&P Waste that is transported off-site will maintain, for not less than 5 years, copies of each invoice, bill, or ticket, and such other records as necessary to document the requirements listed in Rules 905.b.(3).A-F. Such records will be signed by the transporter and provided to the Director upon request. - A. The date of the transport;

 - B. The identity of the waste generator;

 - C. The identity of the waste transporter;

 - D. The location of the waste pickup site;

 - E. The type and volume of waste; and

 - F. The name and location of the treatment or disposal site.